Downtown Saint Paul: Sports

 Located in the Lowertown District of downtown, CHS Field opened in May 2015 at a cost of $63 million.
 CHS field serves as home field for the Saint Paul Saints of the American Association of Independent Professional Baseball and despite not having an affiliation with a Major League Baseball team, an average of 8,438 fans visited CHS Field to watch the Saints, which was the seventh-highest average attendance across minor league baseball.

-The Saints' move from Midway Stadium to CHS Field marks the return of baseball to downtown since the St. Paul Saints of the American Association played their games at The Pillbox from 1903-1909.
+The Saints' move from Midway Stadium to CHS Field marks the return of baseball to downtown since the St. Paul Saints of the American Association played their games at The Pillbox from 1903 to 1909.
 The Pillbox, or Downtown Stadium, was located on the current site of the Metro Green Line Robert Street station between 12th and 13th Streets.

 In January 2018 TRIA Rink opened on the top floor of the former Macy's building since renamed Treasure Island Center.
 TRIA Rink is the practice facility for the Minnesota Wild and the home arena for the Minnesota Whitecaps of the National Women's Hockey League and Hamline University's hockey program.

 Since 2011, downtown has played host for the Red Bull Crashed Ice event.
 Crashed Ice is a winter extreme sporting event featuring ice cross downhill (or downhill ice cross) which involves downhill skating in an urban environment, on a track which includes steep turns and high vertical drops.
 The event coincides with the Saint Paul Winter Carnival and draws crowds of more than 100,000.